Perspective

 the dust bowl of the 1930's, shape the lives of

 the people living through it?
 WHat was life like for an asian mother?
-What was life like for an African american farmer?
-Convince me why your group's perspective had it the worst.
+What was life like for an African american farmer? argue why your group's perspective had it the worst.

 Group 1: Farmers- How did Farmers deal with the Dust Bowl?
 What were some of their hardships?
 What were some of their solutions?
 How could you link some of the key terms from this unit to farmers living during the Great Depression?